 Note that the inputs/output will be passed into/from your ASM function via registers as described in your textbook and the lecture notes.
-Your code will need to load the feedforward and feedback coefficients from memory, e.g. using LDW or LDDW commands, into appropriate registers.
+Your code will need to load the feedforward coefficients, feedback coefficients, intermediate values, and the intermediate value index from memory, e.g. using LDW or LDDW commands, into appropriate registers.
+In the process of computing the output y[n], your our code will also compute the new intermediate value.
+This means that your code will need to write the newest intermediate value (u[n]) to memory from a register, e.g. using a STW or STDW command, and update the intermediate value index.

 As part of your assembly language programming, you are allowed to specify which instructions are to be grouped into one execution packet via the parallel bars ||.
-You are also allowed to specify which functional unit should execute each command (recall the 8 functional units available in the
+You are also allowed to specify which functional unit should execute each command (recall the 8 functional units available in the TMS320C6713).

-TMS320C6713).
 You are encouraged to try various approaches to this problem to minimize the number of execution packets and the number of clock cycles required to execute your function function.

-You can confirm that your ASM function is working correctly by calling both the C function and the ASM function with the same inputs and confirming that they produce exactly the same outputs.
+You can confirm that your ASM function is working correctly by calling both the C function and the ASM function with the same inputs (you may need to have two intermediate value buffers since each function modifies this buffer) and confirming that they produce exactly the same outputs.
 There should be no difference between these functions except execution speed.